 Our goal is to ensure that families have access to the resources and skills they need to raise safe and healthy children, free of abuse and neglect.

-NPP helps parents and children by meeting weekly with families in their homes, over a period of several months, connecting the family to available resources, providing encouragement and support, and helping the parents understand their children’s developmental stages and developmentally appropriate parenting skills.
+NPP helps parents and children by meeting weekly with families however is most convenient for them, over a period of several months, connecting the family to available resources, providing encouragement and support, and helping parents understand their children’s developmental stages.

 The Neighborhood Place of Puna family strengthening program helps caretakers identify their strengths, improve on weak areas, and enables success as a family.
 Those who complete the program are given additional knowledge, resources, and skills to raise safe and healthy children.

-Neighborhood Place of Puna (NPP) began as community response to the high amount of child abuse in Puna and the disproportionately high removal rate of Hawaiian children from their homes.
+Neighborhood Place of Puna began as a community response to the high amount of child abuse in Puna and the disproportionately high removal rate of Hawaiian children from their homes.

-In 2002 a collaboration of community groups including; The Island of Hawaii YMCA, Child Welfare Services, the Children’s Justice Center, Turning Point for Families and several concerned citizens submitted an application to Blue Print for Change to open a Neighborhood Place in Puna.
+In 2002 a collaboration of community groups- The Island of Hawaii YMCA, Child Welfare Services, the Children’s Justice Center, Turning Point for Families, and other concerned individuals submitted an application to Blue Print for Change to open a Neighborhood Place in Puna.

-The collaboration was seeking to develop and support a family centered, and community driven, home visiting prevention program that would help ensure that families had access to the resources and skills necessary to raise safe and healthy children.
+The collaboration sought to develop and support our family-centered, and community-driven, home visitation prevention program that would help ensure that families have access to the resources and skills necessary to raise safe and healthy children.

 In August of 2002, the Island of Hawaii YMCA opened the Neighborhood Place of Puna in Pahoa to families and community groups in Puna.
 In 2003 NPP received additional funding from the Hawaii Children’s Trust fund.